28 Weeks Later: Plot

-During the initial outbreak of the rage virus, (Note: As depicted in 28 Days Later (2002)) Donald "Don" Harris, his wife Alice, and four other survivors hide in a fortified cottage on the outskirts of London and let in a young boy from outside.
-However, moments later, the infected who have followed the boy break in and kill the other survivors.
-Alice searches for the boy upstairs; Don urges her to leave the boy, but she refuses and is cornered by the infected.
-Don flees and leaves on a boat while Alice screams after him.
+During the initial Rage Virus outbreak in Britain, (Note: As depicted in 28 Days Later (2002)) Don, his wife Alice, and four other survivors shelter in a cottage outside London.
+They hear a boy screaming and allow him inside, only to discover that a horde of Infected has followed him.
+As the Infected invade the cottage and kill the other survivors, Don urges Alice to leave the boy, but she refuses and is cornered by the Infected.
+Don flees and leaves on a boat.